Trump vows to work as 'mediator' for Israeli-Palestinian peace

 Washington (CNN)President Donald Trump on Wednesday vowed to work as a "mediator, an arbitrator or a facilitator" to help broker peace between the Israelis and Palestinians as he welcomed Palestinian Authority President Mahmoud Abbas to the White House.

-Trump said Israelis and Palestinians must achieve peace through direct negotiations and called on Palestinian leaders to "speak in a unified voice against incitement to violence and hate."
+Trump reiterated the need for Israelis and Palestinians to broker a peace through direct negotiations and called on Palestinian leaders to "speak in a unified voice against incitement to violence and hate."

-"There's such hatred, but hopefully there wont be such hatred for very long," Trump said in a joint appearance with Abbas.
+"There's such hatred, but hopefully there won't be such hatred for very long," Trump said, speaking alongside Abbas in the Roosevelt Room.

-Abbas expressed his support for a two-state solution and reiterated the Palestinian desire for a capital in East Jerusalem and said he believed Trump could help broker the long-sought after peace.
+The Palestinian leader expressed his support for a two-state solution to the conflict and the long-held Palestinian desire for a capital in East Jerusalem, welcoming Trump's role as a mediator in peace negotiations.
+He said he had "hope" about prospects for peace with Trump in that role as he praised the President for his negotiating acumen.

-"You have the determination and you have the desire to see it come to fruition and become successful," Abbas said.
+"I believe that we are capable under your leadership and under your courageous stewardship and your wisdom as well as your great negotiating ability ...
+I believe we can be partners -- true partners to you -- to bring about a historic peace treaty," Abbas said through an interpreter.
+"Now, Mr. President, with you we have hope."

+Trump expressed his desire to have Palestinians and Israelis draw on the Oslo Accords that Abbas signed onto as the Palestinian negotiator in 1993 and said he hoped the Palestinian leader would soon sign "the final and most important peace agreement."

 Abbas' visit comes more than two months after Israeli Prime Minister Benjamin Netanyahu visited Trump at the White House, where the two men's chummy relationship was on full display.